Dragon Quest: Music

 The majority of Dragon Quest soundtracks were written and orchestrated by the classically trained composer Koichi Sugiyama.
-In the mid 1980s, Sugiyama, who was already a well-known television and anime composer at the time, sent a feedback questionnaire from an Enix game to the company, and, upon seeing Sugiyama's feedback, producer Yukinobu Chida contacted him to confirm that "he was the Sugiyama from television."
+In the mid-1980s, Sugiyama, who was already a well-known composer of television shows, anime, and pop songs at the time, sent a feedback questionnaire from an Enix game to the company, and, upon seeing Sugiyama's feedback, producer Yukinobu Chida contacted him to confirm that "he was the Sugiyama from television."
 Upon confirmation, Chida asked Sugiyama to compose a score for Dragon Quest.
 Sugiyama had previously composed a video game score for Wingman 2.
 Sugiyama stated it took him five minutes to compose the original opening theme, and noted the difficulty in adding a personal touch to the short jingles, but that his past experience with creating music for television commercials helped.
 According to Sugiyama, the composer has between three and five seconds to catch the audience's attention through music.
 The theme and other jingles for Dragon Quest have continued to be used throughout the series.
+He went to compose a total of over 500 tracks for the series.
 Sugiyama was also composing for Dragon Quest XII prior to his death in 2021.

 The first album of music from the series was released in 1986 and was based on music from the first game, followed by a Symphonic Suite album for each game in the main series.
 The original soundtrack's "eight melodies" approach set the template for most RPG soundtracks released since then, hundreds of which have been organized in a similar manner.
 The original game's classical score was considered revolutionary for video game music.

 Other compilations of Dragon Quest music have been released, including Dragon Quest Game Music Super Collection Vol. 1.
 The London Philharmonic performed many of the soundtracks, including a compilation entitled Symphonic Suite Dragon Quest Complete CD-Box.
 Some of the soundtracks include a second disc with the original game music, as with the Dragon Quest VI soundtrack.
 In 2003 SME Visual Works released Symphonic Suite Dragon Quest Complete CD-Box, featuring music from the first seven Dragon Quest games.